xdy/twodsix-foundryvtt/CONTRIBUTING.md

 ## When it's time to do your Pull Request
 * Name the Pull Request beginning with WIP until you think it is in a good shape to be merged.
 * Make sure eslint has been run with no complaints on your code.
 * Squash any merge commits and other cruft.
-Aim for one commit per feature or issue your Pull Request tackles.
+Aim for one commit per feature or issue that your Pull Request tackles.
 * If any of the checks on the Pull Request fails, try to fix them, or ask for help if you can't figure out what's wrong.
-* When you're done, note that in the Pull Request and/or on the Discord that there is a Pull Request that is ready to be merged, and remove the WIP from the beginning of the Pull Request name.
+* When you're done, note in the Pull Request and/or on the Discord that there is a Pull Request that you consider ready to be merged, and remove the WIP from the beginning of the Pull Request name.
 * If your Pull Request completes an issue, include a line like 'Fixes #nnn' in the description, replacing nnn with the actual issue number.